justaszie/LS_PY175_Contacts/README.md

 # Contacts Flask App
-Basic CRUD application using Flask
+Basic CRUD application using Flask to manage a contact list